isomerpages/govtech-gobusiness-main/_start-a-business/overview.md

 ## Start-up Guide

+Before starting your business, you should have a game plan for success.
+Key decisions you need to make include:

+- Do you need to register your business?
+If yes, what business structure?

+- Where will your business be located?

+GoBusiness Startup Guide will walk you through the questions above and more.

+{% include panels-overview.html spanels=site.data.ov001-start %}

+---

+<a name="1-anchor"></a>
 ![Start Overview](/images/start/StartSJ_Overview_Main.jpg)

 If you're starting a business in Singapore, the first question to consider is whether you need to register it.